alexkreidler/wiz/docs/processor/api/http_api.md

 This returns all data chunks a given run has processed.
 Keep in mind after the run is GCed these will go away.

 Should return list of chunk IDs and their states

+## API IDLs and design choices

+In the future, we want to build all of our APIs with JSON Schema and JSON HyperSchema.
+We may reevaluate Hydra as well (uses JSON-LD).

+However the ecosystem for these tools is so far behind Swagger that it is pointless to use them effectively now.

+**Notes for VSCode**: VSCode supports JSON Schema and Hyper-Schema version `draft-07`, as long as they are referenced using `$schema` over an `http://` not `https://` URI.